All Episodes

 But then he went through the embarrassing situation a few months ago where he had to reimburse the government for his apartment in Little Rock because he wasn't there.

-The maximum he was there in a whole year period was Was no more than three days a month.
+The maximum he was there in a whole year period was no more than three days a month.

-That's his main office.
+That's his main office?

 Got any insight?